Open-LinaOS-Foundation/LinaOS/Documentation/cdrom/ide-cd.rst

     on boot such as "irq timeout: status=0x50 { DriveReady SeekComplete }" The Pioneer DR-A24X CDROM drives are fairly popular these days.
-    Unfortunately, these drives seem to become very confused when we perform the standard Linux ATA disk drive probe.
+    Unfortunately, these drives seem to become very confused when we perform the standard LinaOS ATA disk drive probe.
 If you own one of these drives, you can bypass the ATA probing which confuses these CDROM drives, by adding `append="hdX=noprobe hdX=cdrom"` to your lilo.conf file and running lilo (again where X is the drive letter corresponding to where your drive